TungDuongTa/AFK-Journey-Website/README.md

 ## Features

-- **Responsive Design**: The website is fully responsive, providing a seamless experience across devices.
+- **Responsive Design**: The website is not fully responsive.
+Only support up to medium screen like ipad
 - **Interactive UI**: Engaging and dynamic user interface elements.
 - **Fast Performance**: Optimized for speed and efficiency.
+I hope so

 ## Installation